By Kathryn Mandelcorn, FMA

 A greater urgency to educate

 Money is becoming “invisible” and it’s difficult to teach children the value of something they don’t see.
 But if we don’t teach our kids about money they will pay a high price in years to come.
 Spending money has never been so simple — or so easily mindless.
-For example, kids (and adults) playing the popular game Candy Crush have the opportunity to money-skillsmake in-app purchases for extra moves and candy boosters to improve the odds of moving through the levels.
+For example, kids (and adults) playing the popular game Candy Crush have the opportunity to make in-app purchases for extra moves and candy boosters to improve the odds of moving through the levels.
 These in-app purchases range from $1.39 to over $100.00!
 But it doesn’t look as if you are really spending money, you just see cartoon gold bars; actual cash never makes an appearance in the transaction.

 The result of all this quick and easy spending is that kids often grow up without a real appreciation for the value of a dollar.
 At 18 years-old, it’s relatively easy to qualify for a credit card, and without adequate money skills, these young adults can dig themselves into a financial hole before they have even launched a career.